leo-project/leofs/docs/admin/settings/leo_storage.md

-# LeoStroage Settings
+# LeoStorage Settings

 ## Prior Knowledge

 !!! note "Note: Configuration"
-    LeoStroage's features depend on its configuration.
+    LeoStorage's features depend on its configuration.
 If once a LeoFS system is launched, you cannot modify the following LeoStorage's configurations because the algorithm of the data operation strictly adheres to the settings.

 #### Irrevocable and Attention Required Items: